pateljoyash/java-berlin-clock/README.md

-# The Berlin Clock..........
+# The Berlin Clock

-The Berlin Uhr (Clock) is a rather strange way to show the time.
+The Berlin Uhr (clock) is a rather strange way to show the time.
 On the top of the clock there is a yellow lamp that blinks on/off every two seconds.
 The time is calculated by adding rectangular lamps.

 The top two rows of lamps are red.
 These indicate the hours of a day.
 In the top row there are 4 red lamps.
 Every lamp